Rest-frame near-infrared sizes of galaxies at cosmic noon: objects in JWST's mirror are smaller than they appeared: Data Methods

-We choose an F444W cutout size of $100\times r_{e,\rm{F160W}}$ as measured in the \citet{vanderwel12} HST-based size catalog, enforcing a minimum cutout size of 80x80 pixels and a maximum cutout size of 500x500 pixels and adopting a size of 150x150 pixels for galaxies without existing HST structural measurements.
+We choose an F444W cutout size of $100\times r_{e,\rm{F160W}}$ as measured in the \citet{vanderwel12} HST-based size catalog, enforcing a minimum cutout size of 80x80 pixels and a maximum cutout size of 200x200 pixels and adopting a size of 150x150 pixels for galaxies without existing HST structural measurements.
 We use standard \texttt{astropy} and \texttt{photutils} procedures to create a segmentation map of each cutout to identify any additional galaxies in the image.
-We simultaneously model any galaxies that have magnitudes up to 2.5~mag fainter than the target galaxy and have centers within 3" of the center of the cutout.
+We simultaneously model any galaxies that have magnitudes up to 2.5~mag fainter than the target galaxy and have centers within 2" of the center of the cutout.
 We mask fainter or more distant galaxies.
 After performing segmentation, we estimate and subtract off a scalar local background correction using the \texttt{photutils} implementation of the SExtractor background subtraction scheme.
 Finally, we fit each background-subtracted cutout with \texttt{GALFIT} to determine the \fourmic size of these {\it HST}-selected galaxies.
 We repeat this procedure with F150W cutouts to measure $150\mu$m sizes.
-1,080 galaxies were successfully fit by \texttt{GALFIT} in both F444W and F150W.
+We remove from our sample 400 galaxies where \texttt{GALFIT} crashed or returned bad flags --- typically, this occurs because one or more of the fit parameters reached our bounds on size or \sersic index.
+We additionally flag and remove 15 galaxies where the best-fit \texttt{GALFIT} \onemic or \fourmic magnitude differs by $>2$~mag from the magnitude as measured in our CEERS catalog.
+This offset typically occurs when our pipeline mistakenly fits a nearby bright galaxy instead of the fainter target galaxy.
+In total, we provide robust sizes for 703 of the 1179 of the galaxies in our parent sample.
+The fraction of galaxies successfully fit by our pipeline is slightly higher ($\sim$60\%) than the fraction of galaxies with no flags in the \citet{vanderwel12} \emph{HST} size catalog ($\sim$50\%).

+We test the robustness of our measurement pipeline by comparing our measured \onemic sizes to the $1.6\mu$m sizes measured by \citet{vanderwel14}.
+While the data depth, PSF size, and exact fitting details differ between these two sets of measurements, the underlying sizes should be relatively similar given the small difference in wavelength.
+We find that our \onemic sizes are not systematically biased compared to the \citet{vanderwel14} catalog, with an offset of $<0.01$~dex and a scatter of $\sim0.12$ dex.
+Given the significant differences between the two datasets and the analysis pipeline (e.g., source masking and background subtraction schemes), we believe this agreement is very robust.
+Based on this test, we adopt a systematic uncertainty on our size measurements, included as a characteristic errorbar in Fig. 3.

+Table~\ref{tab:results} provides our morphological measurements at both \onemic and \fourmic.
+ID numbers correspond to the v4.1 3D-HST catalog \citep{skelton14}.
+Error bars listed are from \texttt{GALFIT} and likely underestimated; systematic error bars on sizes are estimated to be $\sim0.15$~dex from mock recovery tests.
+We do not include integrated magnitudes in Table~\ref{tab:results} as these are subject to still-evolving knowledge of exact photometric zeropoints; our structural parameters and main results are not sensitive to any zeropoint offsets.

 Figure~\ref{fig:example_fits} shows several example fits in \fourmic.
 The left three columns show the \fourmic data cutout, model, and residual.
 The rightmost column highlights the differences in structures between the \fourmic and \onemic imaging.
 We use \texttt{GALFIT} to generate a \sersic model with the best-fit parameters of the \onemic model, but convolve it with the \fourmic PSF.
 The figure shows the difference between the \fourmic data and this \onemic fit.
 In all cases, we see residual flux remaining at the center of the galaxy that is not accounted for by the \onemic model, indicating that \fourmic sizes are smaller than \onemic sizes.